Ph.D. in History

 How do I apply?

-Applicants to the Ph.D. program should contact the director of graduate studies in the History Department.
-Detailed information on applying to the Ph.D. program is available on the History Department website.
+Applicants to the Ph.D. program should contact the director of graduate studies in the department of history.
 Ph.D. admissions are entirely separate from M.A. admissions and completion of the M.A. program at the University of Nevada, Reno does not ensure admission to the Ph.D. program.

 Is funding available?

 Assistantships are awarded on a competitive basis to applicants with graduate standing in history.
-Duties may include leading discussion sections, grading examinations and reports, proctoring examinations, lecturing, and aiding research projects.
-Graduate assistants must register for a minimum of six graduate credits each semester and may hold no other employment in the University and Community College System of Nevada without the approval of the graduate director and the Graduate School.
+Duties may include leading undergraduate discussion sessions, grading examinations and reports, proctoring examinations, lecturing and aiding research projects.
+Graduate assistants must register for a minimum of six graduate credits each semester and are not permitted to hold other employment within the University and Community College System of Nevada without the approval of the graduate director and the Graduate School.